fluiddyn/transonic/doc/examples/row_sum/txt.rst

 Unified code for different backends
 ===================================

-We demonstrate here how Transonic can be used to accelerate an unique code with different backends (Pythran, Cython and Numba).
+We demonstrate here how Transonic can be used to accelerate a unique code with different Python accelerators (so-called "backends", now, Pythran, Cython and Numba).

 The code of the functions is taken from this `Stackoverflow question
 <https://stackoverflow.com/questions/57199248/memory-efficient-operations-between-arbitrary-columns-of-numpy-array>`_.